Sulfites and Additives Unveiled

 • Dehydrated, precut or peeled potatoes

 Moreover, some foods might not have a detailed ingredients label like wine.
 However, the words “contains sulfites” might be found somewhere on the label.
-Even some medications may contain sulfites like inhalers.
+Moreover, even some medications may contain sulfites like inhalers.
 Even though sulfites are found in most wines, the substance probably does not cause headaches despite this popular belief.

 Monosodium Glutamate